 The Real Problem

-Here’s the truth: those reviews aren’t actually yours, not when they only live on someone else’s platform.
+Here’s the truth: those reviews aren’t fully in your control when they live only on someone else’s platform

 I’m not saying it will happen but I’ve seen it happen.
 And even if they don’t remove your profile, why take that risk?